PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 SCHEDULE A CONSULTATION

-DO I NEED A LAWYER TO CREATE A TRUST?
+DO I NEED AN OHIO LAWYER TO CREATE A TRUST?

 While it is possible to create a trust on your own, you risk using incorrect legal jargon and leaving your wishes unclear.
 When that happens, it can lead to family disputes, which can ultimately culminate in a lengthy and costly legal battle.
 There are many different types of trusts and many complex legal rules that apply to them.
 It's always best to have an experienced lawyer help you.
 The Trust Attorneys at The Law Offices of DuPont and Blumenstiel can help you choose the right type of trust for your needs, draft the trust according to Ohio law, and help you name a trustee.